Chronic Pain Injuries

 - The effect of the condition on your ability to work

-- Any medication you have required to control the symptoms of pain.
+- Any medication you have that is required to control the symptoms of pain.

 - The overall impact of your symptoms on mobility, daily life and need for care/assistance